lifaon74/observables/examples/01-create-simple-event-listener.md

 }
 ```

-The function `onObserved` will be called everytime an Observer is activated and observes this Observable.
+The function `onObserved` is called everytime an Observer is activated and observes this Observable.
 The function `onUnobserved` is similar but is called when an Observer is deactivated or stops observing this Observable.

-Put together it gives us the default code to create an Observable:
+Put together it gives us this default code to create an Observable:
 ```ts
 new Observable<Event>((context: IObservableContext<Event>) => {
   return {